We lead with an ethic of care.

 English Language Arts Faculty

 Erin Bernard (B.A.
 Journalism, M.A.
 History, M.A.T.
-English Grades 7-12) joined The Bridge Way School in February 2023.
+English Grades 7-12, C.P.S.
+Supervisor) joined The Bridge Way School in February 2023.
 With an array of experience in secondary education, postsecondary learning, and public history, Erin is devoted to serving our city’s youth and addressing issues of urban crisis with the core values of love, action, resilience, and empathy.
-She is a seasoned teacher leader, grassroots humanities innovator, and trauma-informed educator who enjoys problem solving, building with communities, and service learning.
-Erin is a fierce advocate for people experiencing substance use and co-occurring mental health disorders.
-She is an active scholar who problematizes how our education system can better mitigate barriers to attendance and engagement for alternative high school students in Philadelphia and beyond.
-Erin is thrilled to lead the Bridge Way team on a path of growth and possibility.
-Erin is a proud mom of three children engaged in Philadelphia’s public school system.
-She loves listening to vinyl records, gardening, and watching stand up comedy.
+She is a seasoned teacher leader, grassroots humanities innovator, published poet, and trauma-informed educator who enjoys problem solving, building with communities, and service learning.
+As a woman in mental health recovery, Erin is a fierce advocate for people experiencing substance use and co-occurring mental health disorders.
+Her nationally-recognized and award-winning project, The Philadelphia Public History Truck, remains a driving inspiration in her development of rigorous, project-based learning connected to immediate issues of communities of memory.
+In 2024, Erin completed Certified Peer Specialist training through the Department of Behavioral Health, bringing a peer mindset to her work as a leader in recovery education.
+She believes that discursive spaces such as gardens and art workshops are key in engaging youth and healing.

 • Aaron Cordell